noir-lang/noir/docs/docs/dev_docs/getting_started/quickstart.md

 In this guide, you will

-1. Set up the Aztec sandbox locally
+1. Set up the Aztec sandbox (local development environment) locally
-2. Install the Aztec CLI
+2. Install the Aztec development kit
 3. Use the CLI to deploy an example contract that comes with the sandbox
 4. Use the CLI to interact with the contract you just deployed